sb2345/okckd.github.io/source/_posts/leetcode/2014-05-23-Reverse-Linked-List-II.md

 __Keep 2 pointers, one of which points to preReversePosition, another one points to finalTailOfTheReversedPart__.
 Each time, I will get next element and insert it between the 2 pointers mentioned above.
 See below image for details:

-{% img left /assets/images/reverse-linked-list-ii.png %}
+{% img middle /assets/images/reverse-linked-list-ii.png %}

 The coding isn't easy, there can be a lot of details being omitted.
 Just think of it in this way: in the above picture, 123 is broken away from 45678.
 Each time, get next element from 45678, and insert it right after 2.
 Do this 2 times, so that 4,5 are moved.
 In the end, make 3 point to 6, and solution done.